 |C.V.
 Starr Hand Surgery Center|

-The elbow is a joint made up of three bones.
-It bends and straightens like a hinge.
+The elbow is a joint made up of three bones—the humerus, radius, and ulna.

 - The humerus is the upper arm bone between the shoulder and the elbow.